The irreducibility of the spaces of rational curves on del Pezzo manifolds: Lines through a fixed point

-For some dimension range, one can also show (1) easily by an analysis of $a$-covers.
-Indeed, the generic fiber of $\mathrm{ev}$ is smooth by \cite[Theorem 3.11]{Kollar1996}.
+We recall the notion of free rational curves, which will be frequently used in the remaining sections.
+See \cite[II.3]{Kollar1996} for several results on free curves. \begin{dfn} Let $X$ be a smooth projective variety.
+We say that a nonconstant morphism $f\colon \mathbb{P}^{1}\rightarrow X$ is free if $H^{1}(\mathbb{P}^{1}, f^{*}T_{X}(-1)) = 0$. \end{dfn} In this section, we prove the base case of Theorem \ref{main}.
+For proving the induction step, we need to study fibers of the evaluation map of the space of lines: \begin{thm} Let $X$ be a del Pezzo manifold of Picard rank $1$ and dimension $n \ge 4$ with an ample generator $H$.
+Let $\mathrm{ev}\colon \overline{M}_{0, 1}(X, 1) \rightarrow X$ be the evaluation map.
+Then \begin{enumerate}[(1)] \item A general fiber of $\mathrm{ev}$ is irreducible. \item There is a finite subset $S$ of $X$ such that \begin{itemize} \item If $p \notin S$, then $\dim (\mathrm{ev}^{-1}(p)) = n-3$. \item If $p \in S$, then $\dim (\mathrm{ev}^{-1}(p)) \le n-2$. \end{itemize} \end{enumerate} In particular, $\overline{M}_{0, 0}(X, 1)$ is irreducible of dimension $2n-4$. \end{thm} \begin{rem} For some dimension range, one can show (1) easily by an analysis of $a$-covers.
+Indeed, the generic fiber of $\mathrm{ev}$ is smooth by \cite[II.3.11 Theorem]{Kollar1996}.
 By \cite[Proposition 5.15]{Lehmann2019}, the finite part of the Stein factorization of $\mathrm{ev}$ is an $a$-cover.
-However, by \cite[Theorem 11.1]{Lehmann2019a}, there is no generically finite morphism with $a(Y,-f^{*}K_{X}) \ge a(X, -K_{X})$ if $X$ satisfies one of the following: \begin{itemize} \item $H^{n} = 2,3$, $\dim X \ge 4$, and $X$ is general in its moduli, \item $H^{n} = 4$ and $\dim X \ge 5$, or \item $H^{n} = 5$ and $\dim X = 6$, i.e., $X \cong \mathrm{Gr}(2, 5)$. \end{itemize} Hence, in these cases, $\mathrm{ev}$ has connected fibers. \end{rem} We focus on the case when $H^n = 1, 2$.
-Before proving Theorem \ref{line}, we introduce several lemmas. \begin{lem} Let $X$ be a del Pezzo manifold of Picard rank $1$ and dimension $n \ge 4$.
+However, by \cite[Theorem 11.1]{Lehmann2019a}, there is no generically finite morphism with $a(Y,-f^{*}K_{X}) \ge a(X, -K_{X})$ if $X$ satisfies one of the following: \begin{itemize} \item $H^{n} = 2,3$, $\dim X \ge 4$, and $X$ is general in its moduli, \item $H^{n} = 4$ and $\dim X \ge 5$, or \item $H^{n} = 5$ and $\dim X = 6$, i.e., $X \cong \mathrm{Gr}(2, 5)$. \end{itemize} Hence, in these cases, $\mathrm{ev}$ has connected fibers. \end{rem} Before proving Theorem \ref{line}, we introduce several lemmas. \begin{lem} Let $X$ be a del Pezzo manifold of Picard rank $1$ and dimension $n \ge 4$.
 Let $W \subset \overline{M}_{0,0}(X, 1)$ be an $m$-dimensional subvariety parametrizing lines passing through a fixed point.
-Then the members of $W$ cover a subvariety of $X$ of dimension $m+1$. \end{lem} \begin{proof} By bend and break lemma, there is no one parameter family of lines through two fixed points, hence the claim holds. \end{proof} \begin{lem} Let $X$ be a del Pezzo manifold of Picard rank $1$ and dimension $n \ge 4$ and let $\mathrm{ev} \colon \overline{M}_{0,1}(X, 1) \rightarrow X$ be the evaluation map.
+Then the members of $W$ cover a subvariety of $X$ of dimension $m+1$. \end{lem} \begin{proof} Let $Z \subset X$ be the subvariety which is covered by lines parametrized by $W$.
+Suppose that $Z$ has dimension less than $m+1$.
+Let $W' \subset \overline{M}_{0,1}(X,1)$ be the $(m+1)$-dimensional subvariety corresponding to $W$.
+Consider the evaluation map $\mathrm{ev}\colon \overline{M}_{0,1}(X, 1) \rightarrow X$.
+Then any fiber of the restriction morphism $\mathrm{ev}|_{W'}$ has dimension at least $1$.
+In particular, this means that there is a one parameter family $T$ of lines passing through two fixed points.
+By bend and break lemma (e.g., \cite[II.5.5 Corollary]{Kollar1996}), $T$ contains a point which corresponds to a non-integral $1$-cycle.
+However, it is a contradiction since $T$ parametrizes lines on $X$. \end{proof} \begin{lem} Let $X$ be a del Pezzo manifold of Picard rank $1$ and dimension $n \ge 4$ and let $\mathrm{ev} \colon \overline{M}_{0,1}(X, 1) \rightarrow X$ be the evaluation map.
 Then $\dim \mathrm{ev}^{-1}(p) \le n - 2$ for any point $p \in X$. \end{lem} \begin{proof} Suppose that there is a point $p \in X$ such that $\dim \mathrm{ev}^{-1}(p) \ge n - 1$.
-Then by Lemma \ref{spanned}, $X$ is covered by lines through $p$, which is impossible since such lines are non-free. \end{proof} \begin{lem} Let $n \ge 4$ be an integer.
+Let $W$ be the image of an $(n-1)$-dimensional component of $\mathrm{ev}^{-1}(p)$ under the morphism $\overline{M}_{0,1}(X,1)\rightarrow \overline{M}_{0,0}(X,1)$.
+Then $W$ has also dimension $n-1$.
+If $W$ contains a point corresponding to a free line, then $W$ must have the expected dimension $n-3$ by \cite[II.3.5 Corollary]{Kollar1996}.
+Thus $W$ parametrizes non-free lines.
+On the other hand, by Lemma \ref{spanned}, $X$ is covered by lines parametrized by $W$.
+However, it is a contradiction since non-free lines are contained in a closed subset of $X$ by \cite[II.3.11 Theorem]{Kollar1996}. \end{proof} \begin{lem} Let $n \ge 4$ be an integer.
 If $X \subset \mathbb{P}^n$ is a smooth hypersurface, then any hyperplane section of $X$ is reduced and irreducible. \end{lem} \begin{proof} Assume that the section of $X$ cut by the hyperplane $(x_{n} = 0)$ is not irreducible.
 Then there is a polynomials $F, G, H$ such that $X$ is given by the equation